tleyden/open-ocr/README.md

-OpenOCR makes it simple to host your own OCR REST API powered by [Tesseract OCR](https://code.google.com/p/tesseract-ocr/)
+OpenOCR makes it simple to host your own OCR REST API.

+The heavy lifting OCR work is handled by [Tesseract OCR](https://code.google.com/p/tesseract-ocr/).

+[Docker](http://www.docker.io) is used to containerize the various components of the service.

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/openocr-architecture.png)